-The Server Administration API will be replaced in a later version of the application server by the J2EE Management API.
+The Server Administration API will likely be replaced in the future by the J2EE Management API.

 The J2EE Management API will result from JSR-77 and be part of J2EE 1.4.
 It will provide a standard model for managing J2EE environments.